EngKhaledB/EngKhaledB/README.md

 <h1 align="center">Hi there 👋, I'm Khaled</h1>
 <h3>⚡ Expert PHP, WordPress, WooCommerce Developer and Problems Solver</h3>
 <p>
-A top rated Senior Full Stack Web Developer with more than 8 years of extensive experience building several types of Websites & Web Applications using latest technologies.
+Senior Full Stack Web Developer with more than 10 years of extensive experience building several types of Websites & Web Applications using latest technologies.
 Continually evaluating and upgrading my skills to stay at the cutting edge of web development technologies and skills.
 Problem solver with strong understanding of the software process.
 </p>

 <h3>⚡ Core Skills:</h3>